BytewaveMLP/BytewaveMLP/README.md

 # `$ whoami`

-Name's Bytewave.
-Or Eliot, pick your poison.
+Hey there!
+My name's Bytewave, Byte, or Eliot.
 I make things and break things... ~~mostly break things~~.

 I'm currently a university student studying Computer Science.
 One of these days, I hope to go into infosec... we'll see how that ends up.